matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 So if I have food, I am going home.
 So what are the cases, the conditions, here?
 One is: I am home.
 If this place is marked as home, I am there.
 So the ant is going to drop the food.
-Oh, have got to explain this.
+Oh, I have got to explain this.
 It is going to drop the food and turn around.

 The arrow is a really neat macro.
 It basically is like a threading thing.
 It says take location, and pour it into the first function.
 Now this is not even wrapped in a function, so it is going to make a function out of it.  `drop-food` is going to say drop food on the location, and then take the result of that, and thread it in to `turn`.
 And that will be the value of the first argument to `turn`.

+[Time 1:48:00]

 Essentially, the effect of this is to say: drop food of location, and then turn of that, 4.
 But this is a more straightforward way to write it.
 It is kind of a chaining thing.
 That is right.

-So it is a function of location.  `drop-food` at the location, and then turn that thing by 4, which is the location.
+So it is a function of location.  `drop-food` at the location, then turn that thing by 4, which is the location.

 So that is what happens.
 We find home.
 We drop the food.
 We turn around 180 degrees.

-If we see that there is home in front of us, and there is no ant there, we call move.
+If we see that there is home in front of us, and there is no ant there, we call `move`.
 Remember that it is a requirement of `move` that we be in a transaction, which we are, and we know that there is no ant in front of us.
 So those are true, and we can call `move`.
 These functions cooperate sort of very symbiotically.

 Otherwise it is not one of those two things.
 So now we have to do some sort of selection.
 And this is probably too complicated to explain well, but I will explain it quickly, which is that I need to rank the possibilities, three possibilities: moving forward, turning slightly left, or turning slightly right.
-Those are the things I can do now, or I am letting the ants do.
+Those are the three things I can do now, or that I am letting the ants do.
 So I am going to rank the choices two ways.

 One is: I am going to rank it by if there is home in front of us, that is worth 1.
 And this is a bunch of little neat Clojure stuff.
-One is sharp open paren is a function literal.
-So instead of having to say `fn` something, and then write this, and that something there, I can say sharp, the body, and then just use percent, `%1`, `%2`, `%3` as the positional arguments of this anonymous function.
+One is sharp [meaning `#`] open paren is a function literal.
+So instead of having to say `fn` something, and then write this, and then that something there, I can say sharp, the body, and just use percent, `%1`, `%2`, `%3`, as the positional arguments of this anonymous function.
 It is just the most succinct way to write an anonymous function in Clojure.

-But this is the same as `fn` of `x`, if home `x`, otherwise 0.
+But this is the same as `fn` of `x`, if home `x`, 1, otherwise 0.
 It is just two fewer parens.
 It ends up being seven characters shorter to do it this way.
 So when it is a short function, this is neat.
 Bigger functions, do not bother with this.
 Write `fn`.
 It is not that hard.

+[Time 1:50:00]

 So we are composing that little function with `deref`, because we need to get something out of the places.
 But essentially we are sorting the places by their home content.
 And then we are also making another map, which is the places sorted by their pheromone content.
-Then we are merging these two maps with plus, which means we are going to combine at each key with plus.
-So we are going to add together the two scores with these weightings, and we are going to use that to be the ranks.
+Then we are merging these two maps with plus [meaning `+`], which means we are going to combine at each key with plus.
+So we are going to add together the scores from these two weightings, and we are going to use that to be the ranks.

 So we have ranked now the three choices.
 Then we are going to call a vector, and like maps are functions of their keys, vectors are